andy-keene/ML/README.md

 The `./perceptron` project is the canonical "hello world" of machine learning.
 This uses a simple Perceptron and the corresponding Perceptron Learning Algorithm (PLA) to classify the MNIST dataset to an average accuracy of 86%.
 A graph of the accuracy per epoch and resultant confusion matrix are saved automatically to `./perceptron/save/<time of execution>`.

 ### MNIST Classification with Multi-Layer Perceptron
+The `./mlp` project uses a Multi-Layer Perceptron (MLP) to classify the MNIST dataset.
+The MLP uses back propagation with the mini-batch variant of stochastic gradient descent to learn the images.
+The `main()` program tests the effect of various hyper parameters such as momentum and the number of hidden nodes, as well as the effect of data volume on the networks prime accuracy.
+Graphs and reports are saved to `./mlp/save`.